meltano/.github/README.md

 # .github repository

-This repository contains the workflow for synchronizing labels between all repositories in the `meltano` namespace.
+This repository contains config files and workflows for all repositories in the [meltano](https://github.com/meltano) GitHub org (and occasionally the [MeltanoLabs]https://github.com/MeltanoLabs) GitHub org too).

+## Label Synchronization

+The file [`labels.yaml`](https://github.com/meltano/.github/blob/main/labels.yaml) specifies labels which are synchronized across all repositories in the [meltano](https://github.com/meltano) and [MeltanoLabs]https://github.com/MeltanoLabs) GitHub orgs.
+They are updated when the file is updated on the `main` branch, or when the label sync workflow is run manually.

-To add a new label, add new entry to the `labels.yml` file:
+To add a new label, add new entry to [`labels.yaml`](https://github.com/meltano/.github/blob/main/labels.yaml) under the `labels` key:

 ```yaml
   - name: "label name"